Complexity equals anything for multi-horizon black holes: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Juan F. Pedraza, Le-Chen Qu and Shan-Ming Ruan for their very useful discussions and comments.
 We also thank Jing-Cheng Chang, Yi-Yang Guo, Shan-Ping Wu and Meng-Wei Xie for their selfless help.
-This work was supported by the National Natural Science Foundation of China (Grants No. 12475056, No. 12247101, No. 12205129, No. 12347111, and No. 12405055), the 111 Project (Grant No. B20063), Gansu Province's Top Leading Talent Support Plan.
+This work was supported by the National Natural Science Foundation of China (Grants No. 12475056, No. 12575055, No. 12275238 and No. 12247101), the Fundamental Research Funds for the Central Universities (Grant No. lzujbky-2025-jdzx07), the Natural Science Foundation of Gansu Province (No. 22JR5RA389, No.25JRRA799), and the `111 Center' under Grant No. B20063, Gansu Province's Top Leading Talent Support Plan.
+HYJ acknowledges the financial support provided by the scholarship granted by the Chinese Scholarship Council (CSC).